 What are night driving glasses?
 Do they work and should you buy them?

-Can yellow-tinted lenses help reduce night-time glare?
+Can yellow-tinted night driving glasses help reduce glare when driving at night?
 Read our guide to find out

 What are the benefits of night driving glasses?

 Some people swear by these glasses, and manufacturers will tell you that they’re proven to reduce glare and dazzling lights.
 You’ll probably need to test them out to see if they work for you, but fortunately they’re not too expensive.
-Most versions cost between £10-£15, and you might decide that this is a bargain if they help you to feel safer and more confident when driving in darkness.
+Most versions cost between £10 and £15, so you might decide that this is a bargain if they help you to feel safer and more confident when driving in darkness.
+However, carefully consider that using them could have negative outcomes.

 Should I buy night driving glasses?